AnonymousDevTeam/KCSEC-USB-Rubber-Ducky-Toolkit/KCSEC-Payloads/fodhelper-UAC-Metashell--TwinDuck-Orginal/readme.txt

 ** How to use **

-1. Flash rubber ducky TwinDuck Special 2 c_duck_v2_S002.hex (Can use Ducky-flasher)
+1. Flash rubber ducky TwinDuck Orginal c_duck_v2_S002.hex (Can use Ducky-flasher)

 2. rename Rubber Ducky SDCARD to "KCSEC" (inject.bin requires this to launch fod.ps1)